-A respondent cited the Water Framework Directive Objectives and noted relevant conservation objectives for water dependent Habitats/Species, and biodiversity outcomes must be considered.
+A respondent cited the Water Framework Directive Objectives and noted White Rock and Killiney are both now designated under the Bathing Water Regulations 2008.
+Relevant conservation objectives for water-dependent habitats/species, and biodiversity outcomes must be considered.

-4.9.5 Population and Human Health
+4.11.8 Population and Human Health